Skip to content

 Beneficiary Designations

-Life insurance policies, retirement accounts, and transfer-on-death accounts can pass directly to properly designated beneficiaries without becoming part of your probate estate.
+Life insurance policies, retirement accounts, and transfer-on-death accounts pass directly to properly designated beneficiaries without entering probate.

 Joint Ownership

 When property is owned jointly with rights of survivorship, it automatically transfers to the surviving owner without probate.
-However, this approach should be implemented cautiously as part of a comprehensive estate plan, as it can create unintended consequences.
+However, you should implement this cautiously as part of a comprehensive estate plan since it can create unintended consequences.

 The Bottom Line